chrisdaaz/static-web-scholcomm/content/teaching-resources/bibliography.md

 “[Fundamentals: YAML & Markdown](https://gettypubs.github.io/quire/guide/fundamentals/).”
 2020.
 In _Quire: Multiformat Book Publishing_.
 J. Paul Getty Trust, Los Angeles.

-- This is a chapter from the manual for Quire, a multiformat book publishing program, but it is an excellent introduction to the fundamentals of Markdown and YAML in the context of a static site generator for book publishing.
+- This is a chapter from the manual for [Quire](https://gettypubs.github.io/quire/), a multiformat book publishing framework, but it is an excellent introduction to the fundamentals of Markdown and YAML in the context of a static site generator for book publishing.
 The concepts covered in the chapter are essential to using any static site generator.
 There's also some important guiance on converting documents from Microsoft Word to plain text.

 ---